-Although specific insects or animals vary, pests can invade a human home almost anywhere, and Austin, Texas, is no exception.
+Although specific insects or animals vary, pests can invade a human home almost anywhere.
 Rodents, cockroaches, ants, and more can take up refuge and thrive in any house, unless you take a few important precautions.
-Let’s look at a few tips to maintain a pest-free home for those living in and near Austin.
+Let’s look at a few tips to maintain a pest-free home.

 Kitchen and Food Standards